jonathanshuai/springboard-capstone2/README.md

 4. [application](https://github.com/jonathanshuai/springboard-capstone2/blob/master/notebooks/4-application.ipynb) - In this notebook, we apply the model to images multiple objects in them.

 ## Database
 The database was too big to be put on GitHub.
-Here's a link to download the zip from Google Drive.
+Here's a link to download the zip from Google Drive (not uloaded yet).

 These are the files associated with the dataset.
 * food-items.txt - List of food classes in alphabetical order.